EBI-Metagenomics/mettannotator/README.md

 <a name="mobilome"></a>
 ## Mobilome annotation

-The mobilome annotation workflow is not currently integrated into mettannotator.
-However, the outputs produced by mettannotator can be used to run [VIRify](https://github.com/EBI-Metagenomics/emg-viral-pipeline) and the [mobilome annotation pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline).
+The mobilome annotation workflow is not currently integrated into `mettannotator`.
+However, the outputs produced by `mettannotator` can be used to run [VIRify](https://github.com/EBI-Metagenomics/emg-viral-pipeline) and the [mobilome annotation pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline).

 These post-processing steps will be better integrated in the next release.